Kinetta (film): Release

+The film was not released theatrically in the United States in 2005.
+The film was screened at the 46th Thessaloniki Film Festival.
+In 2019, the Museum of the Moving Image played the film for nine days in October.

 Reception

+The film received negative reviews from critics.
+On review aggregator Rotten Tomatoes, the film holds a 17% approval rating based on reviews from 6 critics, with an average rating of 3.4/10.

 John DeFore, writing for The Hollywood Reporter, praised the movie's ability to provoke its audience, with the intrusion of humorous shots or moments of color into the otherwise "drearily wintry" aesthetic.
 He also asserted longtime fans would enjoy the movie, as it "...introduces themes that would continue even into his lauded English-language work."